ozbrk/PhoenixSOCReportGenerator/README.md

-# Phoneix Reporting Tool for SOC Analysts
+# Phoenix Reporting Tool for SOC Analysts

 Phoneix is a reporting tool mainly aiming for SOC analiysts to prepare quick reports for their customers.